Shrewsbury and Birmingham Railway: After 1930

 The GWR operated the line as an important main line; Birkenhead was a key access point for Liverpool passenger traffic, and trunk express trains, including a night sleeping car train ran.
-The Birkenhead, Lancashire and Cheshire Junction Railway network gave direct access for goods trains to Liverpool and Manchester.
+The Birkenhead, Lancashire and Cheshire Junction Railway (BL&CJR) network gave direct access for goods trains to Liverpool and Manchester.
 The BL&CJR was now owned jointly by the GWR and the London, Midland and Scottish Railway as successor to the LNWR.
 Birkenhead was itself a key destination for coal and an originating point for imported iron ore.
 As holiday and leisure traffic developed the seasonal train service included through trains to the coastal destinations of Aberystwyth, Barmouth and Pwllheli.

 The main line railways of Great Britain were nationalised in 1948, but the train service pattern remained largely unchanged for some time.
 However, a changed pattern of leisure and holiday travel led to a gradual decline of those services, while the local passenger trains suffered a steep decline in patronage.
 The loss of heavy industry resulted in diminished mineral traffic; and the common ownership of alternative routes led to diversion of much trunk freight to other lines.